adamchilders/personal-portfolio-planner/BACKGROUND_DATA_SYSTEM.md

 When users add trades for new stocks:
 1. Stock is automatically added to the database
+2. Dividend data is fetched immediately for the new stock
-2. Background job will include it in the next fetch cycle
+3. Background job will include it in the next fetch cycle
-3. Data becomes available immediately for portfolio calculations
+4. Data becomes available immediately for portfolio calculations

 ## Troubleshooting